Der Ring in Minden: Stage and team

 As the pit of the theatre is too small for a Wagner opera, the orchestra was positioned at the back of the stage, separated by a gauze curtain from the singers acting in front.
 Depending on the lighting, the orchestra and the conductor could be visible or hidden.
 The singers acted close to the audience as in a play, many of them playing several roles.

 Throughout the Wagner project, Frank Beermann conducted the Nordwestdeutsche Philharmonie, a symphony orchestra which normally plays no operas.
 The stage and costumes were designed by Frank Philipp Schlößmann, who was the stage director for Tankred Dorst's presentation of the Ring Cycle at the Bayreuth Festival from 2006 to 2010.
 In Minden, he had designed the set for Tristan und Isolde.

 Schlößmann designed a large ring, illuminated in different colours, as a portal to the stage, with a smaller ring appearing at times in the background.
 A spiral staircase on the left made the balcony accessible from the stage, and sparsely used elements such as stylized tree trunks suggested scenery.
 The director of the Ring was Gerd Heinz, who focused on the psychological relations between the characters.
 He had the funeral march for Siegfried played without a background, as a symphonic poem on violence.
-In his version of the final music, all performers return to the stage, turning their back to audience and listening to the music, which has the last word ("das letzte Wort"), leaving the questions of resignation, end of the world or hope for renewal open.
+In his version of the final music, all performers return to the stage, turning their back to the audience and listening to the music, which has the last word ("das letzte Wort"), leaving questions of resignation, end of the world or hope for renewal open.